indigodarkwolf/box16/README.md

 You can build a ROM image yourself using the [build instructions][https://github.com/commanderx16/x16-rom/x16rom-build] in the [x16-rom][https://github.com/commanderx16/x16-rom] repo.
 The `rom.bin` included in the [_latest_ release][https://github.com/commanderx16/x16-emulator/releases] of the emulator may also work with the HEAD of this repo, but this is not guaranteed.

-### MacOS Build

-Read `build-r39/README` and build or acquire the necessary files.

-Install SDL2 using `brew install sdl2`.

-Type `cmake` to build the source.
-The output will be `box16` in the output directory.
-Remember you will also need a `rom.bin` as described above.

 ### Linux Build

-Read `build-r39/README` and build or acquire the necessary files.
+Read `resources/r39/README` and build or acquire the necessary files.

 The needed development packages are available as a distribution package with most major versions of Linux:
 - Debian: `sudo apt-get install libglew-dev libgtk-3-dev libsdl2-dev libsdl2-image-dev`